-To have a hierarchical semantic clustering, we sort the hierarchical semantic structure into two levels: a) low-level instance neighbors, and b) high-level semantic neighbors.
+To construct a hierarchical neighbor structure, we sort the hierarchical neighbor structure into two levels: a) low-level instance neighbors, and b) high-level cluster neighbors.

-\myparagraph{Low-level instance neighbors} At beginning, we pre-train the two network branches $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ on ImageNet~\cite{Krizhevsky:NIPS12}, and use the branch $F(\cdot|\Theta)$ outputs features to yield $m$ clusters, which are denoted as $\C:=\{\C^{(1)}, \C^{(2)}, \cdots, \C^{(m)}\}$.
-We use the clustering results $\C$ to indicate the connection between neighbors at the instance level since that if samples are clustered together, it also indicates that their RGB features are similar.
+\myparagraph{Low-level Instance Neighbors} We use $F(\cdot|\Theta)$ outputs to construct $m$ clusters $\C:=\{\C^{(1)}, \C^{(2)}, \cdots, \C^{(m)}\}$.
+The clustering result $\C$ indicates the connection between neighbors at the instance level since that if samples are clustered together, it also indicates that their RGB features are similar.
 In the subsequent training process, this clustering result $\C$ will also be used to guide the training of branch $F^\prime(\cdot|\Theta^\prime)$.

-\myparagraph{High-level semantic neighbors} Since that the semantic masks contain richer clothing invariance features, we use them to find those pedestrian samples that are similar at the semantic level, \eg, the same person wearing different clothing.
-To be specific, we fuse the RGB feature and the semantic feature to renew the representation of instance, and search the semantic neighbor at the cluster-level based on fusion features.
-For an image $\I_i$, the fusion feature $\f_i$ is defined as:
+\myparagraph{High-level Cluster Neighbors} Since that the silhouette masks contain richer clothing invariance features, we use them to find those pedestrian samples that are similar at the cluster level, \eg, the same person wearing different clothing.
+To be specific, we fuse the RGB feature and the silhouette feature to renew the representation of instance, and search the cluster neighbor based on fusion features.
+For an image $\I_i$, the fusion feature $f_i$ is defined as: